scrtlabs/catalyst/README.rst

 It allows trading strategies to be easily expressed and backtested against historical data (with daily and minute resolution), providing analytics and insights regarding a particular strategy's performance.
-Catalyst also supports live-trading of crypto-assets starting with three exchanges (Bitfinex, Bittrex, and Poloniex) with more being added over time.
+Catalyst also supports live-trading of crypto-assets starting with four exchanges (Binance, Bitfinex, Bittrex, and Poloniex) with more being added over time.
 Catalyst empowers users to share and curate data and build profitable, data-driven investment strategies.
 Please visit `catalystcrypto.io <https://www.catalystcrypto.io>`_ to learn more about Catalyst.